Skip to main content

 High-dose Chemotherapy and Stem Cell Transplant for Childhood Leukemia

-A stem cell transplant (SCT) (also known as a bone marrow transplant) can sometimes be used to help improve the chances of curing childhood leukemia.
-SCT lets doctors use even higher doses of chemotherapy than a child could normally tolerate.
+A stem cell transplant (SCT), also known as a bone marrow transplant or hematopoietic stem cell transplant), can sometimes be used to help improve the chances of curing childhood leukemia.

 Allogeneic stem cell transplant

-For childhood leukemias, the type of transplant used is known as an allogeneic stem cell transplant.
+For childhood leukemias, the type of transplant used is known as an allogeneic SCT.
 In this type of transplant, the blood-forming stem cells are donated from another person.

-The donor is usually a brother or sister with the same tissue type as the patient.
-Rarely, it can be an HLA-matched, unrelated donor – a stranger who has volunteered to donate blood-forming stem cells.
-Sometimes umbilical cord stem cells are used.
+The donor may be a sibling with the same tissue type as the patient.
+Other times, it can be an HLA-matched, unrelated donor—a stranger who has volunteered to donate blood-forming stem cells.
+Sometimes umbilical cord blood stem cells are used.
 These stem cells come from blood drained from the umbilical cord and placenta after a baby is born and the umbilical cord is cut.
 (This blood is rich in stem cells.)
 Whatever their source, the stem cells are then frozen and stored until they are needed for the transplant.

-Acute lymphocytic leukemia (ALL): In ALL, SCT might be used in children in some high-risk groups, whose leukemia is more likely to come back after the initial (induction) chemo.
+In ALL, SCT might be used in children in some high-risk groups whose leukemia is more likely to come back after the initial (induction) chemo.
 In this case, the transplant is done after the induction chemo puts the leukemia into remission.

-SCT might also be an option if the leukemia doesn’t respond well to initial treatment, or if it relapses (comes back) soon after going into remission.
-It’s less clear if SCT should be used for children whose ALL relapses later (such as more than 6 months or a year) after finishing the initial chemo.
-These children will often do well with another round of standard dose chemo.
+SCT might also be an option if the leukemia does not respond well to initial treatment, or if it relapses (comes back) soon after going into remission.
+It is less clear if SCT should be used for children whose ALL relapses later (such as more than 6 months or a year) after finishing the initial chemo.
+These children may respond well to another round of standard-dose chemo.

 If a child with AML relapses after their first round of standard chemo, most doctors will recommend SCT as soon as the child goes into remission again.

-In either case, it is important that the leukemia is in remission before getting a stem cell transplant.
+In either case, it is important that the leukemia is in remission before getting a SCT.
 Otherwise, the leukemia is more likely to return.

 Practical points

-A stem cell transplant is a complex treatment that can cause life-threatening side effects.
+A SCT is a complex treatment that can cause life-threatening side effects.
 If the doctors think your child can benefit from a transplant, the best place to have this done is at a cancer center where the staff has experience with the procedure and with managing the recovery period.

-A stem cell transplant often requires a long hospital stay and can be very expensive.
+A SCT often requires a long hospital stay and can be very expensive.
 Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to many thousands of dollars.
-It’s important to find out what your insurer will cover before the transplant to get an idea of what you might have to pay.
+It is important to find out what your insurer will cover before the transplant to get an idea of what you might have to pay.

 Be sure to talk to your child’s doctor before the transplant to learn about possible long-term side effects your child might have.
-More information on long-term effects can be found in Living as a Childhood Leukemia Survivor.
+More information on long-term effects can be found in After Treatment for Childhood Leukemia.

 More information about stem cell transplant